sourcegraph/sourcegraph-public-snapshot/doc/user/code_intelligence/index.md

 ### On a GitHub pull request

-Using our [integrations](../../integration/index.md), all these features will be available everywhere you read code!
+Using our [integrations](../../integration/index.md), all code intelligence features are available everywhere you read code!

 <img src="img/CodeReview.gif" width="450" style="margin-left:0;margin-right:0;"/>